0-mostafa-rezaee-0/professional-coding-setup-quickstart/README.md

 4. WSL will finish the installation process automatically after restart

 ## 2.2.
 Create user & password

+Setting up a dedicated user account in your Linux environment establishes proper file permissions and security practices.
+This separation reflects real-world server configurations and builds good habits for professional development, where proper user management is essential for security and access control.

 When WSL first launches, you'll be prompted to create a username and password: